 Plus, you'll avoid overeating later in the day by eating a little something for breakfast.
-If you feel that you are unable to make breakfast every single day, then maybe creating a batch of fresh juice might do the trick.
+If you feel that you cannot make breakfast every day, maybe creating a batch of fresh juice might do the trick.
 Certainly, by now, you have heard of juicing.
 If not, let me break it down for you.
-Juicing is the act of taking raw produce and extracting the juice using a manual, centrifugal (fast) or masticating (slow) juicer to separate the pulp from the juice.
+Juicing is the act of taking raw produce and extracting the juice using a manual, centrifugal (fast), or masticating (slow) juicer to separate the pulp from the juice.
 The most commonly used are centrifugal or masticating.

-Most of the experts recommend juicing mainly vegetables, which is something proponents of juicing will agree with.
+Most of the experts recommend juicing, mostly vegetables, which is something juicing proponents will agree with.
 If you're going to juice your produce ahead of time, it is important to understand the best way to store your freshly pressed juice.
 If you're drinking your own juice, then you will get all the nutrients you need to start your day off on the right foot.